 2. Deliver challenging assignments.

 To help women prepare to thrive in bigger leadership roles, we need to be deliberate about providing challenging assignments that widen their range of professional experience and build new leadership skills.
-These are the roles my CCL colleague Nick Petrie refers to as “heat experiences” that are prominent in Silicon Valley and elsewhere — assignments that are new, uncomfortable, high-profile, and carry the risk of failure.
+These are the roles we call “heat experiences” for development — assignments that are new, uncomfortable, high-profile, and carry the risk of failure.

-Those experiences help us all develop what Petrie calls “mental maps” — the playbooks in our heads gained from practical experience — that help us process information faster and make good decisions more quickly.
+Those experiences help us develop playbooks in our heads gained from practical experience — that help us process information faster and make good decisions more quickly.
 The more mental maps we have, the more successful we can be as leaders.

 3. Provide feedback and mentoring.